Hamin Milligan

-Hamin Milligan (born September 30, 1978, in St. Croix, U.S. Virgin Islands) is a former Arena Football League defensive specialist.
+Hamin Milligan (born September 30, 1978) is a former Arena Football League defensive specialist.
 He is the older brother of former National Football League safety Hanik Milligan.

-High school years
+Early life

 Milligan attended Coconut Creek High School in Coconut Creek, Florida, and starred in football.

-College years
+College career

 Milligan attended Garden City Community College, winning NJCAA All-American honors as a freshman.
 As a sophomore, he was voted the team captain and the conference's top defensive back.
 After two years at Garden City, he transferred to the University of Houston.

 Professional career

-Hamin Milligan played for 5 different teams in the Arena Football League: the San Jose SaberCats (2003), the Arizona Rattlers (2003–2004), the Chicago Rush (2004), the Dallas Desperados (2005–2006), and the Georgia Force (2007–2008).
+Milligan played for five different teams in the Arena Football League: the San Jose SaberCats (2003), the Arizona Rattlers (2003–2004), the Chicago Rush (2004), the Dallas Desperados (2005–2006), and the Georgia Force (2007–2008).